MasonEgger/website/content/about/_index.md

 putting it here just to keep everything together.
 If you need a bio for me, please take this one_.

-Mason is currently the Lead Developer Advocate at Gretel.ai who specializes building community, developer-focused educational content, synthetic data, and Python.
-Prior to his work at Gretel he was a Developer Advocate at DigitalOcean specializing in Infrastructure-as-a-Service technologies.
+Mason is currently Sr. Technical Curriculum Developer at Temporal.io who specializes building community, developer-focused educational content, distributed systems, and Python.
+Prior to his work at Temporal he launched Developer Relations at Gretel.ai as the Lead Developer Advocate, and was a Developer Advocate at DigitalOcean specializing in Infrastructure-as-a-Service technologies.
 His engineering experience includes time as an SRE helping build and maintain a highly available hybrid multi-cloud PaaS.
 He's an avid programmer, speaker, educator, and writer/blogger.